zainab-ali/reasoning-with-async-rust/docs/markdown.md

 ---

+class: aim-start-a-graph
 # Aim: Start a graph of units

- - Start a hardcoded graph. 🦀
+ - Start the slideshow graph. 🦀
    - Use `async`, `await` and `join`.
    - Compose units of work.
  - Model the graph as data. 🛠